mikzuit/fair-job-offer/README.md

 This project intends:

+1. Teaches you about your rights and GDPR.
-1. To protect applicant's personal data.
+2. To protect applicant's personal data.
-2. Avoid misuse of job offerings.
+3. Avoid misuse of job offerings.
-3. Avoid job market to crush due to third party contractors.
+4. Avoid job market to crush due to third party contractors.
-4. Make easier for companies to find applicants.
+5. Make easier for companies to find applicants.
-5. Make applicants aware how a job market could be disrupted.
+6. Make applicants aware how a job market could be disrupted.
-6. Following this rules, your profile and personalitty stands out from others.
+7. Following this rules, your profile and personalitty stands out from others.

 ## III.
 How to approach/act against a fake job position, regular recruiting or headhunting